bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="2.839744094488189in"} -->

-Taking a look at Bootstrap\'s CSS code itself, let\'s go in and see how media queries are being used by Bootstrap.
+Taking a look at Bootstrap&apos;s CSS code itself, let&apos;s go in and see how media queries are being used by Bootstrap.

 Here you see an example of a media query where it says, \@media and